stevenwhatever123/UnityFpsProject/README.md

 1. Player Movement(of course)
 It took me a few days to implement as I don't quiet really know how the engine works.
-At first, I used the Input.Get(KeyCode.W) for all WASD input which is not kinda good and efficient as there is a lot of repeated code.
+At first, I used the Input.Get(KeyCode.W) for all WASD input which is not good and inefficient as there are a lot of repeated code.
 So I rewrote it in a better style of code.
 ![image](https://github.com/stevenwhatever123/unityfpsproject/blob/master/1.gif)

 2. Crouching Movement